 The partnership must consist of a maximum of 6 partners and include 1 Dutch organization, 1 local organisation, 1 NGO or knowledge institution, 1 company and 1 government organization.
 A local government organization is preferred.

-The available budget for the first opening is € 35 million.
+The available budget for the second call is € 30 million.
 Per project, a co-financing subsidy of at least € 500,000 and at most € 3 million can be granted.

 SGDP country list